1. Connect to BriteCore ACORD XML API

 The following globals are available:

-- “document”: Same as router and request templates.
+- document: Same as router and request templates.

-- “api_response”: The dictionary object returned by the API endpoint.
-(If the request template has called “raise_hard_stop()”, this will be None.)
+api_response: The dictionary returned by the API endpoint.
+(If

-- “var_data”: any data passed from the request template.
+raise_hard_stop()was called, this will beNone.) - var_data: Data passed from the request template.

 Appendix A. Utility Functions